david-gutierrez-mesa/liferay-zsh/README.md

 Now you are ready to use liferay-zsh plugin

 ## How to use it
-Liferay ZSH plugin is a set of functions you can call from your Oh My ZSH terminal and that are helping you with your daily work inside liferay.
+The Liferay ZSH plugin is a set of functions you can call from your Oh My ZSH terminal that are helping you with your daily work inside Liferay.

 In order to see all the available functions check [functions](https://github.com/david-gutierrez-mesa/liferay-zsh/tree/master/functions) folder.

-To know how to use a function, use -h parameter.
+To know how to use a function, use the -h parameter.
 Example:
 ```bash
 gitSendTo -h
 ```